UVADS/orientation-technical/README.md

 # Under Renovation - These materials are currently under revision, enter at your own risk!
+(Expected completion on or about June 10)

 # orientation-technical